NLI relies on its many partners to provide quality programming and professional development opportunities. Our many partners include:

 We can help you turn large amounts of data into knowledge you can use, and we do it better than anyone.
 It’s no wonder an overwhelming majority of customers continue to use SAS year after year.
 We believe it’s because we hire great people to create great software and services.

-For more information about Assistive Technologies, check out their website!
+For more information about Accessible Technologies, check out their website!

 Learning Experience Design (LED) offers faculty a full range of services and support for course design and development including consultation and guidance on instructional design, assessment strategies, instructional technology recommendations, graphic design, video recording (studio and field), digital imaging, 3D scanning, Discovery Commons, research opportunities, funding options and more.